-^{3.} For a helpful article on how to make wise choices, turn to Appendix C.
+^{} For a helpful article on how to make wise choices, turn to Appendix C.

-Using The Library
+Using the Library

 The library is one of the greatest depositories of human knowledge in the world.
 The library enables you to access nearly any type and amount of information available in the English language, and more.
 In your desire to improve your research skills, the library stands out as one of the best resources.
-By the mid 1990s, there were approximately 100,000 libraries in North America.
-These not only have a fixed set of volumes, but many provide inter-library loan services and access to the World Wide Web.
+According to the American Library Association, there are approximately 120,000 libraries in the United States.
+These not only have a fixed set of volumes, but many provide interlibrary loan services and access to the Internet.

 Let us say you have never darkened the door of your local library, and you do not have the foggiest idea where to go to find a book or how to start researching your paper.
 Upon entering the library, you should first ask someone at the front desk to help you get acquainted with your particular facility.
 The librarian is a specialist in the area of library science and can be an immense help in your library research.
-If the librarian is not available, look specifically for the card catalog.
+If the librarian is not available, look for a computer terminal to search for the information you need.

-THE "CARD CATALOG"
+THE LIBRARY CATALOG

-The card catalog has been traditionally housed in a large file-type cabinet, listing all the books available at your particular facility.
-Today, however, nearly all libraries have replaced the old card catalog system of accessing information with the computer terminal.
+The library catalog has been traditionally housed in a large file-type cabinet, listing all the books available at your particular facility.
+Today, however, nearly all libraries have effectively replaced the old card catalog system of accessing information with a computer terminal with access to the online public access catalog (OPAC).
 This terminal prompts you through a series of "commands" to help you locate the information you desire.
 In either case, there are three basic ways to locate a specific listing-by title, author, or subject.
-If it is a fiction book, then search for it by title or author; but if it is a non-fiction book, then look it up by title, author, or subject.
-All of these titles, authors, and subjects are listed in alphabetical order in the card or computer catalog.
+If it is a fiction book, then search for it by title or author; but if it is a nonfiction book, then look it up by title, author, or subject.
+All of these titles, authors, and subjects are listed in alphabetical order in the library system.

-☐ Dewey Decimal System
+Dewey Decimal System

-If your topic deals with the works of Charles Dickens, simply look under "D" or the name "Dickens" in the card catalog; or, if you want to increase your knowledge on insects, look under "Insects."
-You will be able to access the books listed by the call number or "Dewey decimal number" located in the upper left-hand corner of the cards in the card catalog.
+If your topic deals with the works of Charles Dickens, for example, simply search under "D" or the name "Dickens"; or, if you want to increase your knowledge on insects, look under "Insects."
+You will be able to find each book listed by the call number or "Dewey decimal number," which appears on a label on the spine of the book.

 If you are using the computer catalog, the number may be listed on the screen either to the right of the entries, if several truncated listings are given at once, or to the left as it would appear on a physical catalog card.
-If a printer is available, you do not need to write anything down-simply hit "p" for a printout of the items you want to locate.
+Normally, a printer is available, so you do not need to write anything down-simply hit "p" for a printout of the items you want to locate.
 The electronic card catalog will even tell you if the book you want has been checked out and when it will be available.

 Call numbers were devised by Melvil Dewey, who was a famous librarian and educator.
 Dewey is best known for originating the decimal system for classifying library books.
-The Dewey Decimal System is based on three-digit numbers-as shown below.
+The Dewey Decimal System is based on three-digit numbers (see chart below).
 These numbers are further extended beyond the decimal point for the various subclasses of books.
-Normally the library is divided up into sections according to these subjects.
+Normally, the library is divided up into various sections; therefore, the titles you are looking for are categorized according to the three-digit numbers in the nonfiction section.
 With the call number in hand, you will be able to find the section in the library stacks marked as follows: